What is Resource-Constrained Scheduling?

 - It increases the severity by which critical events affect your project

-Basically, when you’re working with resource constraints, each event becomes more critical.
+Basically, when you’re working with scarce resources or resource constraints, each event becomes more critical.
 There’s a higher chance that something can go wrong and cause issues with completion.
 A very straightforward way of visualizing this is to imagine you’re building a brick wall.
 The wall is going to be 20 bricks high and 50 bricks across.
 So, you need 1000 bricks in total.
 If you have 2000 bricks in supply, you have little to worry about.
 But imagine you only have 1000 bricks.
 All of a sudden, things get a little dicey.
 Every time you pick up or lay a brick, there’s a higher risk of a critical event.
 You could drop the brick and damage it, meaning your entire project has been ruined.

 It’s a strange example, but it paints the picture well.
 When you are scheduling a project with limited resources, more critical events can present themselves.
 Naturally, this leads to further considerations, one of which we will talk about in the next point.